FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo.md

 | --- | --- | --- |
 | **Chiyozakura**  <br>(千代桜, Thousand-year Sakura) | Two-piece clear plastic box. | Uncoated front; Slightly matte back  <br>(Same as Miyako no Hana) |

 In addition to the standard hanafuda decks, Nintendo currently produces Mario Hanafuda, which was first released in Japan on November 2015, and features characters from the Super Mario and Donkey Kong series on all of the cards.
-(Nintendo manufactured other character Hanafuda as well, such as Pokemon Hanafuda; since they did not publish those cards, they will not be listed here.)

 | Brand | Packaging | Card texture | Card pattern |
 | --- | --- | --- | --- |